shreshtapadala/SmartMaps/README.md

 <br>

-This project aims to integrate environmental awareness into traditional mapping functionalities to address the significant environmental impacts of travel.
-By providing comprehensive navigation features and highlighting the carbon footprint of different transport options, this project empowers users to make informed decisions and choose eco-friendly travel routes.
-This project combines modern mapping technology with a commitment to sustainability, encouraging users to travel responsibly and reduce their environmental footprint.
+This project aims to revolutionize travel navigation by integrating traditional mapping functionalities with environmental awareness features.
+The project addresses the significant environmental impact of travel by providing users with essential tools to make informed decisions.
+By highlighting the carbon footprint of different travel modes and recommending optimal eco-friendly routes, this project promotes responsible travel practices.
+Through a user-friendly interface, the objective is to empower individuals to minimize their environmental footprint while enjoying the benefits of efficient travel navigation.

 <br>